vegaprotocol/documentation/docs/node-operators/get-started/setup-validator.md

 import NetworkParameter from '@site/src/components/NetworkParameter';

 ## Configuring the components and getting it up and running
 Once you have all the executables you need, you must configure them to run correctly and to connect to the existing network.

+This will also initiate the node wallet software, which you'll be prompted to create a password for.
+You'll need to set another passphrase for the wallet itself, in the next section.

 First, generate the default configuration files for Vega and Tendermint.
 You can then alter those to the specific requirements.

-The below command creates files in your `~/.config/vega/node folder`
+The below command will generate the configuration in your home path.

 ```
-vega init validator
+vega init --home=YOUR_HOME_PATH --tendermint-home=YOUR_TENDERMINT_HOME_PATH validator
 ```

-The following command creates tendermint configuration files in your `~/.tendermint folder`
+To update your node configuration, such as to set up ports for the APIs, edit the config file:

 ```
-vega tm init validator
+YOUR_HOME_PATH/config/node/config.toml
 ```

 ## Set up the node wallet